 In addition, if you are using props, you can even use them in unconventional manners in order to attract the viewer.
 In order to make sure you get the best use of the props, we suggest you experiment with them and get sample shots to show to the editor.

 Composition techniques are one of the most crucial factors that can make or break your photography career.
 In order to scale it well, it is very important that you are aware of the best composition that you can try in the following shoot.

 In editorial photography, you need to make sure that the story is clearly outspoken and doesn’t need any external text to speak for it.
-In order to do it conventionally and effectively, the best practice would be knowing various competition techniques.
+In order to do it conventionally and effectively, the best practice would be to know various competition techniques.